- Urinary Incontinence in Women Slideshow Pictures

-Medical tests that help identify other conditions include a urinalysis, urine culture, cystoscopy, biopsy of the bladder wall and, in men, laboratory examination of prostatic secretions.
+Medical tests that help identify other conditions include a urinalysis, urine culture, cystoscopy, and biopsy of the bladder wall and, in men, laboratory examination of prostatic secretions.

-Culture of prostatic secretions.
-In men, the doctor can obtain a sample of prostatic fluid.
+Culture of prostatic secretions: In men, the doctor can obtain a sample of prostatic fluid.
 This fluid is examined under the microscope for signs of an infection such as red and white blood cells and also can be cultured for bacteria.
 Prostatic infections can be treated with antibiotics.

 Potassium sensitivity test: A test known as the intravesical potassium sensitivity test (PST) has been developed to evaluate the leakiness of the protective lining of the bladder.
 Some experts recommend its use in the evaluation of IC/PBS, but it is no longer used routinely for this purpose because the results are not specific for IC/PBS; abnormal results can also be due to other conditions.
 The test also can be painful.
 Many people with IC/PBS have an abnormal PST suggesting an overly leaky urothelium (bladder lining).
 In the PST test, two different solutions (sterile water and a solution of potassium) are instilled separately into the bladder.
 The patient rates the severity of pain and/or urgency that occur when each solution is instilled.
 Using a scale of 0 to 5, the test is considered abnormal (positive) if the potassium solution induces at least a pain level of "2" and causes more pain than the sterile water.